 The mission of Burleson Independent School District Dyslexia Department is to provide all eligible students with dyslexia with the multi-sensory and phonological awareness skills necessary to compensate for deficiencies in the areas of reading, writing, and spelling, in order to nurture a strong self-esteem and to provide opportunities for them to develop their talents.

 Burleson Independent School strives to have an exemplary dyslexia program for students enrolled in grades K – 12.
-Through a responsiveness to intervention process, Burleson ISD monitors students on a regular basis utilizing formal and informal observations, student data, and other assessments including but not limited to MAP, BAS, and/or curriculum based measures.
+Through a responsiveness to intervention process, Burleson ISD monitors students on a regular basis utilizing formal and informal observations, student data and other assessments including but not limited to DRA, ISIP, and/or curriculum based measures.

 Burleson ISD is committed to the development and implementation of a dyslexia program that addresses both the Texas Education Code at §38.003 and the Texas Administrative Code at §74.28.

 Addressing Burleson ISD’s commitment, the following reflects the goals of the district dyslexia program:

 - Identify, refer, and evaluate students in K-12 who may be demonstrating characteristics of dyslexia and related disorders;

 - Provide instructional treatment options for students identified with dyslexia and related disorders;

 - Evaluation process for the identification of dyslexia;

 - Intervention strategies and accommodations.

 - Provide a parent education program pursuant to 19 TAC §74.28(k) that includes: